 I don’t remember deciding to keep a journal.
 I don’t remember anyone suggesting it.
 I just started writing stuff down and I’m still at it.

-But this post isn’t actually about fifty years of self-discovery hogwash… That more celebratory remembrance publishes tonight at midnight – ON the actual 50th anniversary.
+But this post isn’t actually about 50 years of journal self-discovery BS… That more celebratory remembrance publishes later tonight at midnight – ON the actual 50th anniversary.

 For nearly forty years, whenever I encountered something worth keeping, into the file it went.
 Bullet points from management best-sellers.
 Observations from watching what worked and what didn’t in a dozen different workplaces.